dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 **LowPass Workflow**:
 If your data is 10x coverage or lower, you may plan to use dadi's LowPass workflow.
 If so, change the boolean parameter to true.
+Doing this will store all script outputs in a subdirectory under dadi_results called lowpass.

 **Model Parameter Optimizations**:
 Recommended to run 20 rounds of optimizations for testing and 100 rounds on HPC for full analyses.